pb-go/pb-go/README.md

 ## Prerequisites

 - MongoDB
-- Reverse Proxy with HTTPS and Rate-Limit Support (like: Caddy, Nginx)
+- Reverse Proxy with HTTPS and Rate-Limit Support (Recommend: Traefik, Caddy)
-- A Server
+- A Linux Server (If you need Windows version, compile by yourself.)

-Note: Since we are offering public services, we don't want to implement any rate-limit on application side.
+Note: Since we are offering public services, we don't want to implement any rate-limit on application side and we will ONLY allow you to listen `127.0.0.1` instead of

 ## To-Do list (features)